 In 2016 June won an ASA writing mentorship for picture books and successfully crowd funded and published Magic Fish Dreaming, a poetry book for children and the young at heart.
 In 2017 she won several Royal Dragon Fly Awards for Magic Fish Dreaming.
 Her work has been published in a huge variety of spaces, including ABC Open.
 She is working hard towards more publication breakthroughs, with a novel and picture books in progress.

-June presented at the Big Draw (2016), and in (2017) presented at the Sandcliffe Writer’s Festival, Queensland Poetry Festival and Boonah Environment festival.
-She has presented workshops at bookshops, libraries, schools and exhibitions and is due to present at the first Baha’i Writers Festival in Australia in May.
+June presented at the Big Draw (2016), and in (2017) at the Sandcliffe Writer’s Festival, Queensland Poetry Festival and Boonah Environment festival.
+She has presented workshops at bookshops, libraries, schools and exhibitions and presented at the first Baha’i Writers Festival in Australia in May.